 Fellow Opus

-5. Timemore Chestnut C3 Pro – Best Budget Manual
+Check Latest Price5.
+Timemore Chestnut C2S – Best Budget Manual

-If $159 for the 1Zpresso feels steep, the Timemore C3 Pro delivers 80% of the performance at half the price.
+If the 1Zpresso feels steep, the Timemore Chestnut C2S delivers 80% of the performance at a lower price.
 It's the grinder that gets recommended constantly on r/Coffee for beginners who want to try manual grinding without a big commitment.

 Specifications: